mother— although spelled differently, or did Peter adopt a new surname

 of "William Arterburn" in London is probably an example of same.)

-pronouncing "aunt"— a word not spelled with "r"— in his London
+for pronouncing "aunt"— a word not spelled with "r"— in his

-dictionary in 1775.
-Walker's example seems remarkably revealing
+London dictionary in 1775.
+Walker's example seems remarkably

-of the extent to which "ar" had become identified during Peter's
+revealing of the extent to which "ar" had become identified

-time with the speech sound of English broad A and non-rhotic "r."
+during Peter's time with the speech sound of English broad A

-Although based in Scotland, Glassford's lucrative tobacco trade
+Although based in Scotland, John Glassford & Company's lucrative

-in Virginia and Maryland had business ties to London, and speakers
+tobacco trade in Virginia and Maryland had business ties to London,

-throughout the Tidewater of the Chesapeake, as well.
-Some of
+Dumfries and throughout the Tidewater of the Chesapeake, as well.

-these folks— most notably those with education and status— would
+Some of these folks— most notably those with education and status—

-and their language habits could reasonably be expected to reflect
+and their language habits might reasonably be expected to reflect

 in those public records.